Birth Control Methods

 Advantages of intrauterine contraception include:

-- Longer-term birth control – 10 years for the copper IUD, 5 years for the progestin IUS.
-If used for the full length of time possible, this is a very cost-effective method.
+- Longer-term birth control – 10 years for the copper IUD, 3-5 years for the progestin hormonal IUCs.
+If used for the full length of time possible, these are the most cost-effective methods of contraception.

 - Reduced menstrual flow and cramping with the progestin IUS.